 My first art-related memory is of a project in Kindergarten.
 We were in small groups and we traced the contour of one of the children lying down on a long sheet of banner paper.
 We were making angels.
-Whether we were helped with drawing the wings or did that ourselves I don’t remember, but I do remember the feeling of shock and outrage when one of my fellow students started to colour in one of the wings with brown.
+Whether we were helped with drawing the outline of the wings or did that ourselves I don’t remember, but I do remember the feeling of shock and outrage when one of my fellow students started to colour in one of the wings with brown.
 This was wrong, and I said so.

 But that’s only one small aspect to art making.